ruscalworld/storage4j/README.md

             this.createdAt = createdAt;
         }

-        // Model must have a constructor that does not require any arguments,
+        // Model must have a constructor that does not have any arguments,
         // so StorageLib will be able to retrieve model from database public User() {
             this.userName = null;